SteelCompendium/data-md-dse/Bestiary/Monsters/Demons/Statblocks/Lumbering Egress.md

     distance: Ranged 20
     target: Self
     effects:
-      - effect: The egress folds into their own portal and teleports to an un occupied space within distance.
+      - effect: The egress folds into their own portal and teleports to an unoccupied space within distance.
 Four level 4 demon minions (most commonly orliq, grulqins, and wobalas) appear in squares in the egress's former space.